Promoting Literacy for All Students

 Issue 3: Addressing Reading Challenges

 The graphic below, called Scarborough's Reading Rope, describes the sub-skills involved in reading.
 When students struggle or have deficits in the sub-skills of reading, students will struggle to comprehend text.
 Dyslexic students struggle with the lower strands initially, but over time can also have problems with the upper-strands because they are not reading as much as their peers because of decoding struggles.
 Students who are emergent bi-lingual students or students with language disabilities often struggle with the upper-strands of the rope.
-It is important to have data that tweaks out the sub-skills so students are getting targeted and appropriate reading interventions.
+It is important to have data that identifies the sub-skills of reading so students are getting targeted and appropriate reading interventions.
+All students learn to read the same way, the reasons they may struggle will vary.
+A robust screening and progress monitoring system is important.

 Lack of teacher preparation in the science of reading, which is a body of research that explains how children learn to read, has been a contributing factor to stagnant reading proficiency rates across the country.
 Curriculum alone will not be the solution, there are no silver bullets; however, instructional practices that align with evidence increases the chances of a child becoming a proficient reader.
 Instructional practices that align with belief systems, will make reading a privilege, especially for our most vulnerable students.
 Please view the Assessing & Addressing Dyslexia Section to understand the profiles of struggling readers.